 Create workspaces with your colleagues in Power BI

 When you create a workspace, you're creating an underlying, associated Office 365 group.
-All the workspace administration is in in Office 365.
+All the workspace administration is in Office 365.
 You can add colleagues to these workspaces as members or admins.
-In the workspace you can all collaborate on dashboards, reports, and other articles that you plan to publish to a wider audience.
+In the workspace, you can all collaborate on dashboards, reports, and other articles that you plan to publish to a wider audience.
 Everyone you add to an app workspace needs a Power BI Pro license.

 Video: Apps and app workspaces

 Create an app workspace based on an Office 365 group